 I’m honored to have Kelly Johnson on our blog today.
 Kelly is a talented Montessori teacher, artist, and author.
 She is passionate about expanding children’s experiences with nature.
 If you’re a Montessori professional, you may have heard her speak at a Montessori conference, attended her recent AMS webinar, or read her articles in Montessori Life magazine.
 It’s also likely that you own her gorgeous book, Wings, Worms, and Wonder.
-If you don’t already own the book, you can use our affiliate links to get it from Montessori Services or Amazon.
+If you don’t already own the book, you can use our affiliate links to get it from Amazon.

 Kelly has some great information to share with us today about how to make big nature connections even if you are in a small space.
 She has also graciously made some of her lovely watercolor journal prompt cards available to Trillium readers for free!
 Read through to the end to find out how to download them.
 You’ll love them!

 Big Nature Connections in Small Spaces

 by Kelly Johnson

 Connecting children with nature is often portrayed as this romanticized and grandiose thing, with children peacefully meandering around gorgeous edible school yards and professionally crafted outdoor classrooms, but for the majority of us, these scenarios are not the case.
 As teachers and parent teachers, we want to bring nature in and take the children out, but our classroom, school, or home environments (as beautifully as they may be prepared) simply may not offer much natural outdoor space.
 Perhaps the school is located in an urban environment where outside space is a commodity, maybe you are in a suburban rental location where altering the landscaping isn’t an option, or the funding to create and productively run a school garden just isn’t available.
 For those of you in limited natural space environments, never fear!
 Less outdoor space may actually help you in the quest to bring nature indoors in all seasons!